When it comes to standing out from the crowd, professionalism is paramount. Ensure your estate photos impress clients with these steps:

 Upload a stunning video as a background

 Video is another great way to showcase the work you’ve done.
-Choose some of your best works and create a video slideshow and add some great transitions, and then upload it directly to your online portfolio as a background.
+Choose some of your best works and create a video slideshow and add some great transitions, and then upload it directly to your online portfolio website as a background.
 These visually stunning backgrounds will be sure to capture your visitors attention.

 Include a Contact and About Me page